-Performance data and evaluation will be added after the completion of the 2021 program year, which ends December 31, 2021.
 The COVID-19 pandemic has impacted the City and its citizens in numerous ways.
 CDBG funds have provided meaningful access to services allowing the City to meet the needs of additional low- and moderate-income households.
-The added funding through the CARES Act is essential in meeting new and changing needs in the community while the annual CDBG funds have provided continued access to services.
+CARES Act and ARPA funds are essential in meeting new and changing needs in the community while the annual CDBG funds have provided continued access to services.
+One of the most important ways has been through housing stability programs.